LouisBenjamin/UC3-Team-Project/README.md

 ## Project Description

-Online social networking service on which users post and interact with messages.
+In every aspect of our lives, communication plays an important role.
+This online social networking service allows users to post and interact using messages.

 ## Core Features